 About 4 months

-Furthermore, the Tecnoss® manufacturing process avoids granules ceramization, allowing a progressive resorption of the biomaterial and, at the same time, an adequate new-bone formation rate(5,6).
-Gel 40 “soft” consistency also guarantees an easy and healthy soft-tissues healing.
+The extraordinary handling properties of Putty syringe make this product the ideal choice for self-contained peri-implant defects(2) and all small defects that present a self-contained cavity.
+Furthermore, the Tecnoss® manufacturing process avoids granules ceramization, allowing a progressive resorption of the biomaterial and, at the same time, an adequate new-bone formation rate(3).
+Putty‘s “soft” consistency also guarantees an easy and healthy soft-tissues healing.

 SHORT COMMUNICATION: COLLAGENATED CORTICOCANCELLOUS PORCINE BONE GRAFTS.
 A STUDY IN RABBIT MAXILLARY DEFECTS

 CLIN IMPLANT DENT RELAT RES, 2010 JUN 1; 12(2):161-3

 (4) CASSETTA M, RICCI L, IEZZI G, DELL’AQUILA D, PIATTELLI A, PERROTTI V

 RESONANCE FREQUENCY ANALYSIS OF IMPLANTS INSERTED WITH A SIMULTANEOUS GRAFTING PROCEDURE: A 5-YEAR FOLLOW-UP STUDY IN MAN

 A MODIFIED EDENTULOUS EXPANSION (MERE) TECHNIQUE FOR IMMEDIATE PLACEMENT OF IMPLANTS.
 A CASE REPORT